Trials ongoing and planned as can be found listed online.

 The University of York, UK: a study into the effect of non-surgical therapies for Peyronie’s.
 This is a literature study only.

-A clinical trial in Texas, USA to study the efficacy of Botulinum Toxin Type A in treating Peyronie’s Disease.
+A clinical trial in Houston, Texas, USA to study the efficacy of Botulinum Toxin Type A in treating Peyronie’s Disease.
+This trial

 A clinical trial in Egypt studying the role of adipose tissue stem cell injection through corpora cavernosa and intra dorsal penile artery in management of erectile dysfunction associated with Peyronie’s disease.